-The color of spring is green, green, green…
+The color of healing and natural balance is green…

 And it’s time for you to start loving eating your greens…that is, if you don’t already.